Kalamazoo River Steelhead Fishing And Salmon Fishing

 There are a few good methods to fish for steelhead on the Kalamazoo River.

-Float Fishing: A popular method is to drift bait under a float which is known as float fishing, and on many rivers, this is the most effective method for catching steelhead and salmon.
-Find areas that are 6 to 12 feet deep and get your bait close to the bottom.
+Float Fishing: A popular method is to drift bait under a float known as float fishing, and on many sections, this is the most effective method for catching steelhead and salmon.
+Find areas 6 to 12 feet deep and get your bait close to the bottom.
 Since the water is slow, set the hook and the first sign of your float moving.

 Plunking: Plunking is a still fishing method where you cast out, allow the weight to anchor the bait near the bottom, and then wait for passing fish to grab your bait.